KhronosGroup/Vulkan-Loader/BUILD.md

 ### Linux Build

-Example debug build (Note that the update\_external\_sources script used below builds external tools into predefined locations.
-See **Loader and Validation Layer Dependencies** for more information and other options):

 Switch to the top of the cloned repository directory, create a build directory and generate the make files.
 When generating the project files, the location to a Vulkan-Headers install